kuldeepsingh99/google-a2a/README.md

-# Parent-Child Agent Orchestration (A2A-Compliant)
+# Java Implementation of Google's A2A Protocol (A2A-Compliant)

 This project demonstrates how to build an A2A-compliant multi-agent system using Spring Boot, Ollama, and the Agent-to-Agent (A2A) protocol.